Centrality-Based Node Feature Augmentation for Robust Network Alignment: Methodology

-where $\hat{\bf x}_{u,*}$ is the $d$-dimensional augmented node feature vector of node $u$ in $G_*$, corresponding to the $u$-th element of augmented node feature matrix $\hat{\mathcal{X}}_* \in\mathbb{R}^{n_*\times d}$;\footnote{Note that the subscript $*$ represents $s$ and $t$ for source and target networks, respectively.} $c_{u,*}$ is the centrality of node $u$ in $G_*$; and $f_w(.)$ is the equal-width binning function parameterized by binning width $w$.
+where $\hat{\bf x}_{u,*}$ is the $d$-dimensional augmented node feature vector of node $u$ in $G_*$, corresponding to the $u$-th element of augmented node feature matrix $\hat{\mathcal{X}}_* \in\mathbb{R}^{n_*\times d}$; $c_{u,*}$ is the centrality of node $u$ in $G_*$; and $f_w(.)$ is the equal-width binning function parameterized by binning width $w$.
 The detailed description on our CNFA phase will be shown in Section \ref{section 4.1.1}.

 {\bf (Phase 2: GNN-based embedding similarity calculation)} We turn to calculating the multi-layer embedding similarity matrix via $L$-layer GNNs along with the augmented node feature matrix $\hat{\mathcal{X}}_*$ in Phase 1.
 First, if the two networks have \textit{original} node features $\mathcal{X}_*$, then we feed $\mathcal{X}_*$ into a GNN to calculate the hidden representation matrix at each layer for the network $G_*$: